Skip navigation

 Why do I need an anion gap blood test?

-Your health care provider may order an anion gap blood test if you have symptoms that your blood acidity may not be normal.
-These symptoms may include:
+Your health care provider may order an anion gap blood test if you have symptoms of acidosis or alkalosis.
+Symptoms may vary depending on the underlying disease or condition.

 What happens during an anion gap blood test?